MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 The Contoso cloud team has identified goals for this migration.
 The company uses migration goals to determine the best migration method.

-- After migration, the app in Azure should have the same performance capabilities that the app has today in Contoso's on-premises VMWare environment.
+- After migration, the app in Azure should have the same performance capabilities that the app has today in Contoso's on-premises VMware environment.
 Moving to the cloud doesn't mean that app performance is less critical.
 - Contoso doesn’t want to invest in the app.
 The app is critical and important to the business, but Contoso simply wants to move the app in its current form to the cloud.
 - Database administration tasks should be minimized after the app is migrated.
 - Contoso doesn't want to use an Azure SQL Database for this app.
 It's looking for alternatives.